Centers & Laboratories

 Learn more about ReyLab

-Technical Theme(s): Medical Devices & Bioinstrumentation | Neural Engineering & Neurorehabilitation
+Technical Themes: Medical Devices & Bioinstrumentation | Neural Engineering & Neurorehabilitation

-Clinical Application(s): Neuroscience
+Clinical Application: Neuroscience

-BME Secondary Faculty: Dr. Hernan Rey
+Lab Director: Dr. Hernan Rey

 Sensory Neuroscience, Attention and Perception Laboratory (SNAP Lab)

-With the use of psychophysical and neuroimaging methods—including MRI, transcranial magnetic stimulation diffusion spectrum imaging and computation modelingthe SNAP Lab studies the neurobiology of attention and perception in the visual, auditory, and olfactory domains to understand perception's effect on human behavior.
+Imaging of neural activity of brain created by SNAP LabWith the use of psychophysical and neuroimaging methods—including MRI, transcranial magnetic stimulation diffusion spectrum imaging and computation modelingthe SNAP Lab studies the neurobiology of attention and perception in the visual, auditory, and olfactory domains to understand perception's effect on human behavior.

 Learn more about the SNAP Lab

-Technical Theme(s): Biomedical Imaging | Neural Engineering & Neurorehabilitation
+Technical Themes: Biomedical Imaging | Neural Engineering & Neurorehabilitation

-Clinical Application(s): Cancer, Neuroscience, Orthopaedics, Vision
+Clinical Applications: Cancer, Neuroscience, Orthopaedics, Vision

-Primary Faculty: Dr. Adam Greenberg
+Lab Director: Dr. Adam Greenberg

 Tissue Regenerative Engineering Laboratory (TRE Lab)

-In an effort provide advanced therapeutic options for such conditions as birth defects, bone disorders, liver and vascular diseases, the TRE Lab seeks to develop bio-functional engineered tissues.
+Bone grafting in porcine modelIn an effort provide advanced therapeutic options for such conditions as birth defects, bone disorders, liver and vascular diseases, the TRE Lab seeks to develop bio-functional engineered tissues.
 To do this, the TRE Lab will first develop a greater understanding of the biological and molecular processes involved in regenerative progression.

 Learn more about the TRE Lab

-Technical Theme(s): Medical Devices & Bioinstrumentation | Molecular, Cellular & Tissue Engineering
+Technical Themes: Medical Devices & Bioinstrumentation | Molecular, Cellular & Tissue Engineering

-Clinical Application(s): Cardiovascular, Drug Delivery, Regenerative Medicine
+Clinical Applications: Cardiovascular, Drug Delivery, Regenerative Medicine

-Primary Faculty: Dr. Bo Wang
+Lab Director: Dr. Bo Wang

 Wisconsin Crash Injury Research Engineering Network Center (CIREN Center)

-The Crash Injury Research & Engineering Network (CIREN) seeks to improve the prevention, treatment, and rehabilitation of motor vehicle crash injuries to reduce deaths, disabilities, and human and economic costs.
+Cross-section of human craniumThe Crash Injury Research & Engineering Network (CIREN) seeks to improve the prevention, treatment, and rehabilitation of motor vehicle crash injuries to reduce deaths, disabilities, and human and economic costs.
 Operated under a contract from the National Highway Traffic Safety Administration, the Wisconsin CIREN Center provides expert analysis and reconstruction of crash case histories, offering novel insight into the biomechanics of injury to humans in motor vehicle accidents.

 Learn more about the Wisconsin CIREN Center

-Technical Theme(s): Biomechanics & Rehabilitation Bioengineering
+Technical Theme: Biomechanics & Rehabilitation Bioengineering

-Clinical Application(s): Musculoskeletal, Neuroscience, Trauma
+Clinical Applications: Musculoskeletal, Neuroscience, Trauma

 Zablocki VA Medical Center Laboratories (ZVAMC Labs)

-The Zablocki VA Medical Center Laboratories specialize in neuroscience and biomechanics of trauma to the spine.
+Crash test dummy in pulse aparatusThe Zablocki VA Medical Center Laboratories specialize in neuroscience and biomechanics of trauma to the spine.
 Ongoing investigations include vehicle crashworthiness, computational modeling of injury to the spine, preclinical traumatic brain injury, brain-computer interfaces for spinal cord injury, and more.

 Learn more about the ZVAMC Labs

-Technical Theme(s): Biomechanics and Rehabilitation Bioengineering
+Technical Theme: Biomechanics and Rehabilitation Bioengineering

-Clinical Application(s): Musculoskeletal, Neuroscience, Trauma, Orthopaedics
+Clinical Applications: Musculoskeletal, Neuroscience, Trauma, Orthopaedics

-Primary Faculty: Dr. Frank Pintar | Dr. Karthik Somasundaram | Dr. Brian Stemper | Dr. Jordan Williams
+Affiliated BME Faculty (Primary, Secondary & Adjunct): Dr. Shekar Kurpad | Dr. Frank Pintar | Dr. Karthik Somasundaram | Dr. Brian Stemper | Dr. Jordan Williams | Dr. Narayan Yoganandan

 Shared Resources